JonnHenry/StructOfSearch/README.md

 isEmpty=> check if the queue is empty
 ```
 ## Stack

-To use a stack we need create an object of class stack of the next way
+To perform stack need to create a stackOwn object by the next way

         stackOwn<-stackOwn()